Terence890/delivery_App/DELIVERY_SYSTEM_EXPLANATION.md

 1. **Validates the delivery address** against delivery zones
 2. **Creates the order** only if the address is within a zone
 3. **Stores delivery coordinates** with the order for future routing
+4. **Calculates estimated delivery time** based on distance to agent

 ## Bangalore Zone Example